Building Tests6 min read

 Pick a property

-Otter A/B fetches the GA4 properties your Google account can read and shows them in a list.
+Otter fetches the GA4 properties your Google account can read and shows them in a list.
 Pick the one that matches the website you're running tests on.
 If you don't see the property you expected, double-check that your Google account has read access on it in the GA4 admin panel.

 4. 4